reonardoleis/pymentionbot/README.md

 # Usage
 1. Put your Twitter tokens in auth.py file, one in each variable.
-2. In bot.py, change MY_TWITTER_NAME to your Twitter username, including the @ at the start of it.
+2. In bot.py, change MY_TWITTER_NAME's value to your Twitter username, including the @ at the start of it.
 3. Run bot via console by typing "python bot.py"

 # Additional info